 This 2007 documentary details the birth of computer animation that would become Pixar Studios.
 Touching on some of the big Pixar story rules, it’s always inspiring to hear legends like John Lasseter give filmmaking tips.

 Pixar has created a great story, perfectly suited to the medium of animation, and then built complex characters to live it.

-Interested to learn more about pixar storytelling?
-Khan Academy is currently offering a free Youtube-based course detailing how Pixar breaks story.
+Interested to learn more about Pixar storytelling?
+Khan Academy is currently offering a free YouTube course detailing how Pixar breaks story.
 A masterclass in the art of storytelling, be sure to check it out!